 3.1 Media Utilization

 The EDTECH 541: Relative Advantage Chart shows the 3.1 Media Utilization AECT Standards was met because I got to learn about many different types of technologies/media and I also created a list of ideas of how to use them in the classroom.
-I also research why these ways would be advantageous for the students.
+I also researched why these ways would be advantageous for the students.
 By focusing on the advantages to using a certain type of technology or media in a classroom one is better able to understand its impact.
 Instead of using a media just for the sake of using it, one needs to reflect on why this form of media is more beneficial then other type of media.
 My EDTECH502:Fact or Opinion WebQuest artifact also reflect 3.1 because there are several types of media that is used throughout the WebQuest.
 All of these forms of media were strategically picked to help students better comprehend a usually confusing and boring concept.
 Finally, the EDTECH502:M-learning activity is a mobile activity that was designed for third graders that live in southern Arizona.
 It meets AECT Standard 3.1 Media Utilization because this activity uses multiple forms a media to help students learn and comprehend as well.
 I have learned that when I choose to use media in my classroom it is important to step back and think about how the activity is going to benefit my students and is there another way that may not take as much time that would work just as well.
 If I can see the benefit of using the media then I implement it into my lesson plan.
 I have found that doing this has created a richer learning environment in my classroom.

 3.2 Diffusion of Innovations